sympower/dt-data-load-tool/docs/website/docs/plus/ecosystem/iceberg.md

 # Iceberg

-The Iceberg destination is based on the [filesystem destination](../../dlt-ecosystem/destinations/filesystem.md) in dlt.
+The Iceberg destination is based on the [filesystem destination](../../dlt-ecosystem/destinations/filesystem.md) in data_load_tool.
 All configuration options from the filesystem destination can be configured as well.

-Under the hood, dlt+ uses the [pyiceberg library](https://py.iceberg.apache.org/) to write Iceberg tables.
+Under the hood, data_load_tool+ uses the [pyiceberg library](https://py.iceberg.apache.org/) to write Iceberg tables.
 One or multiple Parquet files are prepared during the extract and normalize steps.
 In the load step, these Parquet files are exposed as an Arrow data structure and fed into pyiceberg.

 ## Setup